rafaelmvargas/front-end-intermediate-midterm/README.md

 ## Project Structure

 Create a story directory in components and move Story.js into it.
+Correct the import statement in Stories.js.

 Create a separate styles.js file in the directory and move the styled components into it: